Is Single-View Mesh Reconstruction Ready for Robotics?: Model Evaluation and Results

-Comparing reconstruction error (Figures \ref{fig:ycb_chamfer} and \ref{fig:aria_chamfer}) and computational requirements (Figure \ref{fig:compute}), we do not observe a clear-cut trend that suggests computationally more expensive models, be it from having more parameters or generating multiple viewpoints, automatically produce more accurate reconstructions.
+Comparing reconstruction error (Figs. \ref{fig:ycb_chamfer} and \ref{fig:aria_chamfer}) and computational requirements (Fig. \ref{fig:compute}), we do not observe a clear-cut trend that suggests computationally more expensive models, be it from having more parameters or generating multiple viewpoints, automatically produce more accurate reconstructions.

-Scene reconstruction models require substantially more time to reconstruct their inputs than single-object reconstruction models (Figure \ref{fig:scene_computation}).
+Scene reconstruction models require substantially more time to reconstruct their inputs than single-object reconstruction models (Fig. \ref{fig:scene_computation}).
 This appears sensible, as these models reconstruct multiple objects and also come with additional computational overhead to align reconstructed meshes.
 At the same time, VRAM utilisation is not too dissimilar to the single-object reconstruction models.